danny-avila/LibreChat/docs/install/user_auth_system.md

 ---

-## How to Set Up OpenID Authentication with Azure AD
+## OpenID Authentication with Azure AD

 1. Go to the [Azure Portal](https://portal.azure.com/) and sign in with your account.
 2. In the search box, type "Azure Active Directory" and click on it.